-After two and a half years that have felt like an eternity since 2012's good kid, m.A.A.d city, and an almost unprecedented rise to rap royalty, Kendrick Lamar will release his sophomore album, To Pimp a Butterfly, on March 23.
-With the date fast-approaching, and the album's cover art and title unveiled, now feels like the perfect time to reexamine some of Kendrick's finest lyrical work to date.
-We present Kendrick's 15 best verses, including mixtape cuts, album tracks, cyphers, one-off songs, and features.
+Its been two years since Kendrick Lamar released his expansive opus, To Pimp a Butterfly, and now he’s dropped the tightly wound DAMN., so it feels like the perfect time to reexamine some of his finest lyrical work to date (not including anything from DAMN.).
+We present Kendrick’s best verses, including mixtape cuts, album tracks, cyphers, one-off songs, and features.

 Key lines: “I got love for you all, but I’m tryna murder you niggas / Trying to make sure your core fans never heard of you niggas / They don’t wanna hear not one more noun or verb from you niggas.”

-This verse, perhaps even more than GKMC, is what made Kendrick hip-hop's most dangerous voice.
-Dis tracks are a rapper's bread and butter, but few address competitors by name and chew them out one by one with such murderous conceit.
-"Control" is arguably Kendrick's best-known song (sorry, Big Sean).
-It's not necessarily one fans will repeat word-for-word or even regularly play back, but it's his most memorable manifesto: the birth of King Kendrick.
+This verse, perhaps even more than GKMC, is what made Kendrick hip-hop’s most dangerous voice.
+Diss tracks are a rapper’s bread and butter, but few address competitors by name and chew them out one by one with such murderous conceit.
+“Control” is arguably Kendrick’s best-known song (sorry, Big Sean).
+It’s not necessarily one fans will repeat word for word or even regularly play back, but it’s his most memorable manifesto: the birth of King Kendrick.

 Key lines: “I’m way more polished than 99 percent of the scholars you thought had graduated / I’m the master that masturbated on your favorite emcee / Until the industry had wanted me assassinated.”